'Every day is Nov. 13' for families of those slain at the Bataclan

 Matthieu Giroud was among 90 people killed at the popular Paris venue when ISIS-linked gunmen opened fire on the crowd during an Eagles of Death Metal gig.

-The 38-year-old geography professor left behind a son, Gary, now 3, and his partner, Aurélie, who was pregnant with their baby daughter at the time.
+The 38-year-old geography professor left behind a son, Gary, now aged five, and his partner, Aurélie, who was pregnant with their baby daughter at the time.

 François Giroud, 71, told NBC News that his pain had not lessened.
 And it returns whenever he hears of a similar incident on European soil.